 Here is my literary bio (written in poetic third person):

 Stephanie Ye is a writer from Singapore, based in London.
 Her work has been staged as a dance performance in New York City, translated into German for an art exhibition in Berlin, and used as an O-level examination text in Singapore.
 Her short story chapbook, The Billion Shop, was published in 2012, and she edited the fiction anthology From The Belly Of The Cat in 2013.
 A graduate of the MA in Creative Writing programme at the University of East Anglia, she is also an honorary fellow in writing of the University of Iowa.
-When not writing for humans, she talks to computers in her day job as a web developer.
+When not writing for humans, she talks to computers in her day job as a software developer.

 I’ve written a short story chapbook...